chrisHuxi/ML-project1-Sentiment-Analysis/README.md

 ### method:
 We will use [CNN]( https://www.aclweb.org/anthology/D14-1181 ) as main model for classification, which is proved as a powerful model to solve sentiment analysis problem.
 And we use [Glove](https://nlp.stanford.edu/projects/glove/) and [SSWE](https://www.aclweb.org/anthology/P/P14/P14-1146.xhtml) as word embedding, which is also a important part of NLP problem.
+In order to compare the result, we will also implement a Naive Bayes model and evaluate it.

 ### plan:
 We divided the whole project into 3 part: data process, training and evaluating Naive Bayes model, training and evaluating CNN model.